-Dolason Prairie Trail Professional Review and Guide
+Dolason Prairie Trail Professional Guide

 "Aside from not reaching the coastline, the Dolason Prairie Trail offers the most comprehensive example of the Redwood National Park ecosystem.
 The trail begins at 2,400 feet near the spine of the Bald Hills, a lengthy ridge carpeted mostly with grass-covered prairie, offering sweeping views of the Redwood Creek Watershed.
 Red-tailed hawks patrol the skies, and coyotes wander the prairie itself, which sheep once grazed.
 You may see elk feeding on the lush grasses in spring and early summer and hear rutting males bugling in autumn.
 Intermixed with the prairie are groves of Douglas firs and oaks.
 Below the prairie, you descend through a bright, upland redwood forest and then a darker, lowland redwood forest, before reaching the usually sunny corridor of Redwood Creek."